California brought back beavers for the first time in 70 years, and the results are already amazing

 The success story of California’s beaver restoration program proves that sometimes, the most efficient solution to modern issues is simply to return to ancient wisdom.

 With climate change intensifying droughts, floods, and wildfires across the American West, beaver-based restoration is gaining recognition as a cost-effective, nature-based solution.
-The California program has become so successful that Governor Gavin Newsom signed legislation in 2024 to make the beaver restoration program permanent.
+The California program has become so successful that Governor Gavin Newsom signed Assembly Bill 2196 in 2024 to make the beaver restoration program permanent.

 Scientists and activists remain hopeful that this trend will continue.
 “I think we’re in kind of an idyllic [stage of] beaver literacy,” advocate Heidi Perryman said.
 “People have begun to hear a lot of good things about beavers, and they’re very hopeful that beavers can fix everything that we’ve messed up.”